Table of Contents

 This will restore *some* of the lost annotations on older videos, which were removed back in 2019. - Project VORAPIS (V3)

-A crowdsourced extension that aims to help people skip sponsored segments, skip to a single highlight, identify tangents, etc. Limited functionality with V3.- DeArrow
+A crowdsourced extension that aims to help people skip sponsored segments, skip to a single highlight, identify tangents, and so forth.
+Limited functionality with V3.- DeArrow

 - Unhook